PAL

 Content: The Ḥall shukūk falls into four main parts (see Sabra, ‘On Seeing the Stars’, esp. pp. 2–4):

-Part IV is a single ‘doubt’ (shakk).
-This is the only one for which the name of the author is given, namely Abū l-Qāsim b.
+• Part IV is a single ‘doubt’ (shakk).
+This is the only doubt for which the name of the author is given, namely Abū l-Qāsim b.
 Maʿdān (Sezgin, pp. 204 and 293–294).

-Ed.: Partially edited with English translation in Sabra, ‘On Seeing the Stars’, pp. 9–59.
+Ed.: Partial critical edition with English translation in Sabra, ‘On Seeing the Stars’, pp. 9–59.

 MSS